madhurasri/laravel-activitylog-mongodb/README.md

 -   [All Contributors](../../contributors)

 And a special thanks to [Caneco](https://twitter.com/caneco) for the logo and [Ahmed Nagi](https://github.com/nagi1) for all the work he put in `v4`.

+## Support spatie

+Spatie invest a lot of resources into creating [best in class open source packages](https://spatie.be/open-source).
+You can support them by [buying one of their paid products](https://spatie.be/open-source/support-us).

 ## License